This article provides an overview of the menu item Policies in the Cortado app for Android.

 Policies for devices with work profile

-The policy Taking screenshot also only refers to your work profile.
-If the traffic light for this policy is set to red, you cannot take screenshots any more within your work profile.
-Outside of your work profile this policy has no impact.
+For example, the Screen Capture policy (lower arrow in the left image) also applies only to your work profile.
+If screen capture is not allowed, you can no longer take screenshots within the work profile.
+Outside of your work profile, this policy has no effect.

 Policies for fully managed devices

-There are a large number of policies available for fully managed accounts.
-Most of the available settings for the device can be controlled by your administrator with the help of those policies.
-Whether or not a functionality is permitted by a policy is indicated by the colour of the traffic light.
-A blocked functionality is indicated in the device settings by a corresponding tip (middle illus.) or is greyed out (right illus.).
+A variety of policies are available for fully managed devices.
+A large part of all available device settings can be controlled by your administrator with the help of policies.
+Whether a functionality is allowed or not by means of a policy is indicated under the respective policy (example in the left illus.).
+In the device settings, the blocked functionality is marked with a corresponding note (example in the right illus.).

 Create your password according to the guidelines otherwise your work apps will be locked.